 State Trooper Lights

 Municipal, State and County Squad Cars

 According to the Department of Justice statistics, as of 2004, there are 17,876 local and state law enforcement agencies in the United States.
 Of these, 3,067 are county departments and 49 are state agencies, Hawaii being the only state without one.
 Two agencies are widely recognized by their peers as being the leaders in vehicle testing.
 Each year, the Michigan State Police conduct independent tests of vehicle offered for law enforcement use.
 The tests include top speed runs, acceleration times, braking distances, and handling prowess.
-The annual trials are attended by representatives from over a h hundred departments, and the agency prepares a detailed report that it distributes to any police agency that requests it.
+Representatives from over one hundred departments attend the annual trials, and the agency prepares a detailed report that it distributes to any police agency that requests it.
 The Los Angeles County Sheriff’s office also conducts its own vehicle test each year.
-While many of the tests are similar to the Michigan trials, this even is more focused on urban law enforcement requirements.
+While many of the tests are similar to the Michigan trials, this is more focused on urban law enforcement requirements.
 Unlike the Michigan trials, the Los Angeles test results are kept confidential.

 As the performance gulf between the typical police sedan and the sporty cars sold to the public widened in the 80s, many state agencies adopted high-performance coupes for highway pursuit duty.
 Many states count on their fleets of Mustangs, Camaros and the like to reel in speeders traveling at triple-digit speeds.
 Other jurisdictions encounter extreme conditions of another sort.
 Where bad weather and poor roads are common, four-wheel-drive vehicles are often the norm.
-A long time favorite for this type of duty, and a staple with the U.S. Border Patrol was the Dodge Ram Charger.
-However, since production of that vehicle ceased after 1993, other sport utilities have been taking it’s place.
+A longtime favorite for this type of duty and a staple with the U.S. Border Patrol was the Dodge Ram Charger.
+However, since the production of that vehicle ceased after 1993, other sport utilities have been taking its place.

 2007 Dodge Charger Police Car